Lucy Innes Williams lives and works in Falmouth, Cornwall, United Kingdom.

 Artist STATEMENT

-I work from a combination of sketches from life and carefully constructed collage-like compositions of entirely unseasonal, blousy flora.
 Flowers are observed on walks, or collated from old reference guides with the occasional bouquet from local florists.
 I look for a balance of scale and detail, drawing-in the flower or plant with the correct feel for the painting rather than reality.
-The traditional structures of an English country garden give me a reference point and a tasteful choreography to break free from.
+The traditional structures of an English country garden or textile design give me a reference point and a tasteful choreography to break free from.

 EDUCATION